-The Memorandum of Understanding for online courses is an agreement between the Office of eLearning and the faculty member and department developing the online course.
+The Memorandum of Understanding (MOU) for online courses is an agreement between Information Technology Services and the faculty member and department developing the online course.
 The MOU encompasses two pieces, the online course review and possible compensation for the faculty member developing the course.
-New online faculty are encouraged to contact the Office of eLearning before they begin developing an online course.
+New online faculty are encouraged to contact Information Technology Services before they begin developing an online course.
 We can provide basic advice and instructional design assistance that will aid in the development process.

 As required by SACS, all ETSU online courses are required to undergo reviews to ensure best practices and sound instructional design.
 These reviews focus on delivery methods, communication tools and online-specific information, not course content or objectives.
 Course reviews are completed using the MOU Scoring Rubric.

 All courses are evaluated using the MOU Scoring Rubric on a three-year basis regardless of whether the faculty member seeks compensation.
-The review can be conducted by the Office of eLearning or the eLearning liaison faculty member from the developing college.
+The review can be conducted by Information Technology Services or the Online Liaison faculty member from the developing college.

-Faculty developing ETSU Online courses may request development money from the Office of eLearning.
+Faculty developing ETSU Online courses may request development money from Information Technology Services.
 The MOU lists the guidelines that should be followed for those who wish to be compensated, which will be evaluated using the MOU Scoring Rubric.
-Faculty should complete the MOU, obtain the necessary signatures, and return to the Office of eLearning before beginning development.
+Faculty should complete the MOU, obtain the necessary signatures, and return to Information Technology Services before beginning development.

-Faculty interested in developing courses for the Regents Online Degree Program (RODP) should contact the Office of eLearning.
+Faculty interested in developing courses for the Regents Online Degree Program (RODP) should contact Academic Technology Support.
 RODP requires the completion of course proposal forms, which are presented to the RODP Curriculum Committee, before the course can be approved.